ykwei7/Track-O/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ## About

-This user guide explains how to utilize our desktop app **Track-O**.
+This user guide explains how to use **Track-O**.

+If you are new to Track-O, you can head over to our [Quick Start](#quick-start) section to learn the basic features.

 For detailed information on each command, you can hop over to the [Features](#features) section for an in-depth guide.